Learn how to answer questions and be confident in a phone, video, Skype or face-to face interview.

-Career Development and Employability Services has partnered with InterviewStream™ to offer the latest in virtual mock interview technology.
+CDES has partnered with InterviewStream™ to offer the latest in virtual mock-interview technology.

 This service will allow you to:

-- conduct and record virtual mock interviews from any space (including smartphones) with an internet connection and a webcam
+- conduct and record virtual mock interviews from any device with an internet connection and a camera

-‘Interview Stream' is a link under Shortcuts on the home page.
+‘Interview Stream' is a link under Shortcuts on the MyCDES home page.

-By taking advantage of this technology, now used by a number of the top US business schools, to gain both fresh insight and added competitive advantage via the service on your ‘soft’ presentation and interview skills.
+By taking advantage of this technology, now used by a number of top US business schools, you can gain both fresh insight and added competitive advantage on your presentation and interview skills.

 CDES Interview Workshops